ortizalfano/anderson-tyson/EMAILJS_SETUP.md

 ===============
 Please process the {{request_type}} for the above transaction.

-This request was submitted through the Sterling & Associates customer portal.
+This request was submitted through the Anderson Tyson customer portal.

 ---
-Sterling & Associates
+Anderson Tyson
 Customer Support System
 ```